SummaryRead the full fact sheet

 There is some evidence that certain medicinal cannabis products may be useful in treating the following conditions:

 A doctor or specialist can apply to the government for approval to prescribe medicinal cannabis for any medical condition.
 However, the doctor may have to provide evidence that shows that medicinal cannabis may be effective for the particular condition being treated.
+The Office of Medicinal Cannabis has to help support medical professionals prescribing medicinal cannabis.

 How can I access medicinal cannabis in Victoria?